JessieElorza/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This Demonstration outlines the Configuration of Azure Virtual Machines in preparation for Active Directory configuration.<br />
+This repository demonstrates the deployment of an on-premises-style Active Directory infrastructure using Microsoft Azure Virtual Machines (VMs).
+The project walks through provisioning a Domain Controller (DC) and a client machine, configuring network connectivity, and implementing the required DNS settings to support Active Directory Domain Services.<br />

 <h2>Environments and Technologies Used</h2>